 Guyana: Weather Overview

-Most of the country features a tropical climate and both its air and sea temperatures as well as its rainfall and humidity levels are consistently high.
+Most of the country features a tropical climate and both its air and sea temperatures, as well as its rainfall and humidity levels, are consistently high.
 Climatic alterations from season to season are only minor, especially throughout the coastline.
 Even though the average climate will never reach dangerous temperatures and become unbearable, the arrangement of heat and relative humidity can at times create an oppressive feeling to the environment.
-The whole country is affected by the influence of northeast trade winds that are present all yea round.
-Throughout day, in particular the midst of the day and afternoon the constant sea breezes will be a soothing relief to the coastal areas.
+The whole country is affected by the influence of northeast trade winds that are present all year round.
+Throughout the day, in particular, the midst of the day and afternoon the constant sea breezes will be a soothing relief to the coastal areas.